Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 We have to call him juror #3 because the film doesn’t name any of its characters.
 At the very end we hear the surnames of two of them (Davis and McCardle, who are jurors #8 and #9).
 The rest of the time, we only get to know the men through their emotions and job titles.

 The only other identification the men have are their jury numbers.
 This makes for an interesting parallel with criminal gangs.
-Compare how the gang in Reservoir Dogs use nicknames to hide their true identities (and how their true identities burst through regardless, exactly as it does in this film).
+Compare how the gang in Reservoir Dogs use nicknames to hide their true identities (and how their true identities burst through regardless, exactly as they do in this film).

 Who are the jurors in order?